UK steelmakers call for immediate EU action on Chinese imports

 * Parties, civil society plan Friday marches (SACP postpones Friday's march)

-LONDON Nov 9 British steelmakers urged business minister Sajid Javid to insist on immediate action against what they see as Chinese steel dumping when he meets European Union economy and industry ministers in Brussels on Monday.
+LONDON Nov 9 British steelmakers called for business minister Sajid Javid to insist on immediate action against Chinese steel 'dumping' when he meets European Union economy and industry ministers in Brussels on Monday.

-Britain requested the emergency meeting after nearly 4,000 of its steel jobs were lost in October - equivalent to about a fifth of the sector's workforce - with steelmakers and unions pinning much of the blame on China.
+Britain requested the emergency meeting after nearly 4,000 of its steel jobs were lost or put at risk in October - equivalent to about a fifth of the sector's workforce - with steelmakers and unions pinning much of the blame on China.

 The issue made national headlines during Chinese President Xi Jinping state visit to Britain last month, putting the government under pressure.